vim-jp / vimdoc-en / ft_hare

 // ...

-If you instead prefer indenting them two levels, to more closely resemble "if"
+If you prefer indenting them two levels, more closely resembling "if" and

 let g:hare_indent_match_switch = 2

-By default, continuation lines for cases in "match" and "switch" expressions
+By default, the continuation lines for "match" and "switch" cases are indented

-are indented two levels, to visually distinguish them from the body of the
+two levels, to visually distinguish them from the case body: >hare

 case ltok::I8, ltok::I16, ltok::I32,